 I am always hesitant to endorse texts based solely on how helpful they were to me.
 We should remember that one always understands something better the second time.
 That being said, the following two probability-oriented texts were useful to me.
 Matthew N. Bernstein has a trio of nice blog posts entitled Demystifying measure-theoretic probability theory, which are a nice, slow introduction to some of the basics.
 I also found Sebastien Roch’s Lecture Notes on Measure-theoretic Probability Theory useful as a much denser, more comprehensive reference.
 As for strictly measure-theoretic principles, I found plenty enough information by simply clicking the first Wikipedia article to pop up when I searched the relevant terms.

-We want to roll N dice at a time, and add up the total over repeated rolls, and continue to do so until we reach a threshold t.
-When we reach or exceed t, we note X, the sum of the dice we just rolled.
-What is the distribution of X?
-We will call the range t - 6N to t-1 the striking range, as a roll in this range might get us to t.
+We want to roll dice at a time, and add up the total over repeated rolls, and continue to do so until we reach a threshold .
+When we reach or exceed , we note , the sum of the dice we just rolled.
+What is the distribution of ?
+We will call the range to the striking range, as a roll in this range might get us to .
 Inside this range we need to pay extra attention to the value of our dice roll, as depending on its value we might have to roll again, or we might have to stop.

-Let C_{k,N} be the cumulative sum of N dice rolled k times.
-Let C be the cumulative sum of N dice rolled an unknown number of times.
-We want to find a mixing point M after which f(c;b) := \mathbb{P} (C = c \mid b \leq C \leq b + 5 N) is uniform in terms of c.
+Let be the cumulative sum of dice rolled times.
+Let be the cumulative sum of dice rolled an unknown number of times.
+We want to find a mixing point after which is uniform in terms of .
 Why?
-If we find such an M, then as long as our threshold is at least a few maximum dice rolls away from M, it doesn’t really matter how far away it is, we can always assume our cumulative total approaches the striking range from somewhere uniformly in an appropriately wide interval just outside the striking range.
+If we find such an , then as long as our threshold is at least a few maximum dice rolls away from , it doesn’t really matter how far away it is, we can always assume our cumulative total approaches the striking range from somewhere uniformly in an appropriately wide interval just outside the striking range.
 This significantly reduces the complexity of an analytic solution or a computer simulation.
-If the threshold is not significantly past the mixing point, then we have to be careful as our cumulative total is more likely to be at particular points, and the calculations become more complex, as our cumulative total will come in chunks of about 3.5N at a time.
+If the threshold is not significantly past the mixing point, then we have to be careful as our cumulative total is more likely to be at particular points, and the calculations become more complex, as our cumulative total will come in chunks of about at a time.

 Does M exist?

-It might be that M doesn’t really exist, and there is always some very subtle nonuniformity to f(c;b).
-This isn’t necessarily the case, but showing that would be another problem entirely, and we’re probably quite fine with M technically a function of some tolerance level.
+It might be that doesn’t really exist, and there is always some very subtle nonuniformity to .
+This isn’t necessarily the case, but showing that would be another problem entirely, and we’re probably quite fine with technically a function of some tolerance level.
 Let’s quickly develop a mental picture with some histograms.
-This will hopefully convince us that M exists (or we get close enough to uniform that it looks like M exists), and how we might capture its meaning.
+This will hopefully convince us that exists (or we get close enough to uniform that it looks like exists), and how we might capture its meaning.

 Pictures

-For a particular set of k and N, C_{k,N} just follows some discrete distribution with a nice bell-curvy shape.
-Of real interest is sampling from C, as we don’t know how many rolls it took to reach our threshold.
-The immediate problem is this requires sampling a k first, and we don’t want to have any assumption on k‘s value.
-So instead I will just uniformly sample k values between 0 and 200 and hope that our brains can imagine the extension to unbounded k.
+For a particular set of and , just follows some discrete distribution with a nice bell-curvy shape.
+Of real interest is sampling from , as we don’t know how many rolls it took to reach our threshold.
+The immediate problem is this requires sampling a first, and we don’t want to have any assumption on ‘s value.
+So instead I will just uniformly sample values between 0 and 200 and hope that our brains can imagine the extension to unbounded .
 Play around with my code in the Colab notebook here.
-Actually, let’s always sample C_{200,N} but keep track of the partial sum at each intermediate step.
+Actually, let’s always sample but keep track of the partial sum at each intermediate step.
 I know this technically violates independence assumptions, but whatever.
-I’m also going to work with N = 20 for these pictures, as the results are suitably interesting.
+I’m also going to work with for these pictures, as the results are suitably interesting.

-Here we can see a histogram for 10 000 samples of C_{100, 20}.
+Here we can see a histogram for 10 000 samples of .
 As expected it forms a lovely bell-curve shape.

-Here we see a histogram for 10 000 samples of C_{k,20} for all 1 \leq k \leq 200.
-We can see the nice uniform property we’re looking for emerge definitively once C exceeds about 3 000, but it’s hard to tell at this scale.
+Here we see a histogram for 10 000 samples of for all .
+We can see the nice uniform property we’re looking for emerge definitively once exceeds about 3 000, but it’s hard to tell at this scale.
 Let’s zoom in on the more interesting part of the graph.

-Here we only look at samples of C_{k,20} for k \leq 50.
-We can see more clearly now the spikes which indicate we are not at the mixing point yet, which we can make out more clearly here is at about M = 2000.
+Here we only look at samples of for .
+We can see more clearly now the spikes which indicate we are not at the mixing point yet, which we can make out more clearly here is at about .
 Zooming in further:

 We can identify the spikes more clearly here.
 Given we roll 20 dice at a time, we should not be surprised to see the initial values occur in spikes about 70 units apart, which is roughly what we see.